Geopolitics, Geoeconomics, and Sovereign Risk: Different Shocks, Different Channels: Econometric Framework

+We model sovereign risk as a potentially nonlinear function of market and news-based predictors.
+For country~$i$ on date~$t$, model class~$m$ delivers the one-step-ahead forecast

-where $y_{i,t+1}$ is the one-day-ahead standardized CDS spread, $\bm{\lambda}_i$ are geography dummies capturing country-specific fixed effects, and $f(\cdot)$ belongs to a model class $\mathcal{F}_m$ (linear regression, penalized linear models, tree-based ensembles, or neural networks).
+where $y_{i,t+1}$ is the standardized sovereign CDS spread, $\bm{X}_{i,t}$ is the information set available at date~$t$, and $\bm{\lambda}_i$ denotes country fixed effects.
+We compare fifteen model classes spanning linear regression, penalized linear models \citep{Hoerl1970, Tibshirani1996, ZouHastie2005}, tree-based ensembles \citep{Breiman2001, Friedman2001}, and neural networks \citep{LeCun2015}.

-The objective of the horse race is to identify the model class that achieves the best predictive performance in a pseudo–real time setting,\footnote{Pseudo–real time means that at each forecast origin we restrict the information set to variables observable up to period $t$, thereby mimicking the information available to an agent standing at that point in time.} where forecasts are generated recursively using only information available up to period $t$.
-Because we work with time-series data in an unbalanced panel, random-sample splits are inappropriate.
-Instead, we adopt a recursive forecasting framework: at each date the model is re-estimated using past data and used to produce one-step-ahead forecasts, preserving the chronological order and avoiding look-ahead bias.
-Since variables are measured as 28-day moving averages, observations near train–test cut-offs risk overlap; to prevent leakage, we impose a 28-day buffer around each split so that training and test sets remain strictly separated.

-The empirical procedure is as follows.
-First, models are estimated up to 2021, with hyperparameters chosen by cross-validation inside the training period.
-Second, forecasts are generated recursively from February 2021 to July 2025, producing one-step-ahead predictions for each country over almost a decade.\footnote{This window ensures that the ability of the models to predict the Russia–Ukraine invasion, the Israel–Hamas conflict, and the tariff shocks following the U.S. election is evaluated out of sample.} Model accuracy is then evaluated by comparing forecasts with realized CDS spreads using mean absolute error (MAE) and root mean squared error (RMSE) on the pooled out-of-sample panel and at the country level.
-Formal definitions of the loss functions and implementation details are provided in Appendix~\ref{appendix:ml_details}.

-Crucially, model selection is based \emph{only} on out-of-sample performance.
-We select the best-performing specification over 2018--2025 using MAE and RMSE computed on the recursive forecasts, and then \emph{freeze} its architecture and hyperparameters.
-This preferred model is used for all subsequent in-sample Shapley decompositions and network analysis; the explanatory tools are not used to influence model choice, thereby avoiding any ``peeking'' at the interpretations when selecting the forecasting model.